The Dynamic Geometry of Interaction Machine: A Token-Guided Graph Rewriter: Rewriting vs. Jumping

 Finally, we give a quantitative comparison of space usage between rewriting and jumping.
 As a case study, we focus on implementations of call-by-name/need evaluation, namely on the passes-only DGoIM recalled in Fig.~\ref{fig:IAM}, our rewrites-first DGoIM, and the passes-only DGoIM equipped with jumping that we will recall in Fig.~\ref{fig:JAM}.
 A similar comparison is possible for left-to-right call-by-value evaluation, between our rewrites-first DGoIM and the jumping machine given by Fern{\'{a}}ndez and Mackie~\cite{FernandezM02}.

-Fig.~\ref{fig:JAM} recalls Danos and Regnier's token-passing machine equipped with jumping~\cite{DanosR96}, which is proved to be isomorphic to the Krivine abstract machine~\cite{Krivine07} for call-by-name evaluation.
-The machine has pass transitions as well as the \emph{jump} transition that lets the token jump to a remote position.
+Fig.~\ref{fig:JAM} recalls Danos and Regnier's token-passing machine equipped with jumping~\cite{DanosR96}, which is proved to be isomorphic to Krivine's abstract machine~\cite{Krivine07} for call-by-name evaluation.
+The machine has pass transitions as well as the \emph{jump} transition that lets the token jump to a remote position\footnote{Our on-line visualiser additionally supports this jumping machine.}.
 Compared with the token-passing GoI (Fig.~\ref{fig:IAM}), pass transitions for nodes related to $\oc$-boxes are reduced and changed, so that the jumping mechanism imitates rewrites involving $\oc$-boxes.
 The token remembers its old position, together with its current environment stack, when passing a $\lb{D}$-node upwards.
 The token uses this information and make a jump back in the jump transition, in which the token exits a $\oc$-box at the principal door ($\oc$-node) and changes its position to the remembered link $e'$.

 The quantitative comparison, whose result is stated below, shows partial duplication of token data impacts space usage much more than duplication of sub-graphs, and therefore rewriting has asymptotically better space usage than jumping. \begin{prop} After $n$ transitions from an initial state of a graph of size $|G_0|$, space usage of three versions of the DGoIM is bounded as in the table below.